Volunteers are the Heart of the Center

 *Helping on events and community fairs is a great way for youth to complete community service hours while raising awareness on an important cause (Must be 14 years or older)

 Helping in the Office

 We welcome interns and individuals who want to polish their professional skills by volunteering in administration, development, prevention or counseling.
-Because the work we do is highly specialized, we require that all direct service volunteers complete our Sexual Assault Crisis Advocate training and ongoing trainings and can commit for at least eight hours a week for a full year.
+Because the work we do is highly specialized, we require that all direct service volunteers complete our Sexual Assault Crisis Advocate training and ongoing trainings.
 Applicants must be 18 years or older.